-We visited Brussels for the first time last December, and as you’ll see from all of our Belgium travel blogs, we actually can’t stop talking about how amazing Brussels really is!
+If you’re wondering whether Brussels is worth visiting, then the short answer is: “Yes, it is.”
+We visited Brussels for the first time a couple of years ago, and as you’ll see from all of our Belgium travel blogs, we can’t stop talking about how amazing Brussels is!

 Where else can you see the pretty gilded buildings of Grand-Place?